siddiquesalman/flatnet/README.md

 # flatnet-separable
-This repo contains the test code for the lensless reconstruction algorithm (Proposed-T) proposed in ICCV 2019 paper **Towards Photorealistic Reconstruction of Highly Multiplexed Lensless Images**
+This repo contains the test code for the lensless reconstruction algorithm (Proposed-T and Proposed-R) proposed in ICCV 2019 paper **Towards Photorealistic Reconstruction of Highly Multiplexed Lensless Images**

 Use the notebook **FlatNet-separable.ipynb** to evaluate flatnet on captured measurements.